learn-academy-2023-charlie/treasure-hunt-egonz0216/README.md

 ### 📚 User Stories

 - As a user, I can see a page with a three by three grid board game with a question mark in each square.
+    -PseudoCode:
+        -input: the data provided
+        -output: a 3x3 grid with a question mark in each square
+        -Process: use .map to iterate through the array, and create a box for each index in the array.
+Then write the code in app.css that would allow for a grid to be created, by using the display : flex and the flex-wrap: wrap, we set the conditions that the grid should be no longer than 3 boxes accross, and then they begin to stack beneath the previous boxes.
+Within Square.js, we must use props to ensure passage of data from the parent component to the child component.

 - As a user, when I click on one of the question marks an alert appears with the index position of that question mark in the array.
 - As a user, when I click on one of the question marks instead of the alert the question mark turns into a tree emoji.
 - As a user, if I select the winning square the question mark will become a treasure emoji and if I select the losing square the question mark will become a bomb emoji.